How to Setup $2.95 Bluehost WordPress Blog?

 Bluehost offers one of the cheapest and reliable hosting services for self-hosted WordPress sites.
 It is also one of the officially recommended hosting companies by WordPress.
 Nowadays, Bluehost automatically setup WordPress site when you purchase a hosting plan.
-In this article let us explain how can you create your WordPress blog with Bluehost in less than 30 minutes.
+In this article let us explain how can you setup your WordPress blog with Bluehost for the lowest $2.95 basic plan per month.
 Also we have covered additional stuffs like generating XML Sitemap and submitting to search engines.

 1. Before Starting – Requirements